New breakthroughs give agriculture technology a leap in weather forecasting

 Share on Facebook Share on Twitter Share on LinkedIn

 Strength in numbers

 Models forecast weather conditions by solving physics equations, just like you might predict where a car will be in an hour if you know its current speed, only far more complex.
-As computing power has multiplied, we have been able to crunch more numbers and equations for increasingly precise forecasts.
+As computing power has multiplied, experts have been able to crunch more numbers and equations for increasingly precise forecasts.

+And developments in artificial intelligence point to the possibility of improved forecasting.
 “Machine learning and neural networks can help identify model uncertainties, perform bias corrections, and automate the forecast process,” according to the previously mentioned report from Science Magazine.

 Weather + AgTech: The ultimate power couple

 Breakthroughs in weather predictions support businesses across industries, but maybe none more so than agriculture and the companies that support farming.
 For as long as there have been farmers, there have been forecasters predicting the weather for them using the latest techniques.